chinesewithray/business-chinese-vocab/README.md

 - **Print-friendly** — the print stylesheet strips the UI and lays out a clean word list
 - **Single file, zero dependencies** — all data is embedded; it works offline and from a USB stick
 - **Light and dark** — follows your system theme

+## Lesson plan

+[**Lesson 1 · First Meeting**](lesson-1-first-meeting.html) — a 60-minute lesson structure for adult beginners: how to address someone, exchange name cards and take leave.
+Five target sentences with pinyin, three ways to address a colleague, and a five-stage timing plan.
+Single file, zero dependencies.

 ## Domains